 Directed by Prof Simon Gandevia FAA at NeuRA in Sydney, the eWalk trial (ACTRN12620001241921) is testing the efficacy of transcutaneous spinal stimulation to restore or improve the ability to stand and walk in people with paraplegia.
 This is a multi-centred, double-blind randomised sham-controlled clinical trial—an important missing element in the global scientific evidence supporting neurostimulation for SCI.

-20 participants are being recruited in Sydney.
-Three international research groups—in Toledo (Spain), Chicago (USA), and Glasgow (UK)—will each treat a further 10 volunteers bringing the total cohort to 50 participants.
+Participants are being recruited in Sydney, Melbourne and at three international centres—in Toledo (Spain), Chicago (USA), and Glasgow (UK)—bringing the total cohort to 50 participants.

 The primary outcome will be walking ability, measured using the ‘Walking Index for SCI II’ scale (WISCI II).
 All participants will receive intensive locomotor training comprising three one-hour sessions per week, over 12 weeks, in combination with either stimulation or sham stimulation.
 Secondary outcome measures will capture different aspects of recovery, strength, spasticity, and bowel function.